 Christopher and Catherine Rhodes Jackson

 Christopher Jackson married Catherine Rhodes on April 27, 1790 in Ohio County, Kentucky.
 They had twelve children.
 In 1824, Christopher, Catherine, and their 5 youngest children moved to Pike County to take advantage of the fertile farmland surrounding Noix Creek.
-They lived in a log cabin that they built on the land that is now the location of the Catholic Cemetery of Louisiana.
+Christopher received a land grant of 80 acres from the U.S. Government November 10, 1830.
+Christopher’s family lived in a log cabin that they built on the land that is now the location of the Catholic Cemetery of Louisiana.
 Christopher’s failing health prompted him to write to his son, Julius, in the Spring of 1831 to petition him to move to Louisiana.
 He wanted Julius to take over the family business.
 Unfortunately, Christopher died before Julius could complete his journey from Kentucky.
 Catherine lived in the family home for another 26 years after his death.
 2

 Julius and Harriet McCreary Jackson

 Julius Jackson was born near Hartford, Kentucky in 1793 to Christopher and Catherine Jackson.
 At nineteen, he enlisted as a soldier, under his cousin, Andrew Jackson in the War of 1812.
 He took part in the Battle of New Orleans on January 8th, 1815.
 After the war, he returned to Kentucky and married Harriet McCreary near Owensboro.
 She was part of the influential McCreary family.
 Her cousins included Senator Thomas McCreary, Governor Robert McCreary, and Representative James B. McCreary.